Skip to primary navigation Skip to content Skip to footer

 Photo: Lochranza Distillery

 Time for a long but worthy car detour (which, in fairness, may be welcomed by those less keen on ferries).
-Head south to join the A83 and keep going straight down to reach the stunning Kintyre Peninsula.
-Glimpses of sea and wilderness will appear like a present from this.
+Head south to join the A83 and go straight down to reach the stunning Kintyre Peninsula.
+Glimpses of the sea and wilderness will appear like a present from this.
 Aim to reach Claonaig, where we’ll get the short ferry to Lochranza, on the Isle of Arran.
-This is a top spot for Glaswegian holidaymakers and tourists of the area alike.
+This is a top spot for Glaswegian holidaymakers and tourists alike.
 The island hovers in the waters of the Firth of Clyde and, sheltered by the Kintyre peninsula, has a relatively mild climate (for Scottish standards!).
-Lochranza is lovely but what’s most interesting to us is Arran Distillery: with a lovely cafe serving tasty food if you need a refill between a dram and the other, the distillery produces a round, fruity and fragrant whisky, quite unlike the usual coastal beasts.
-This is one of the most visited distilleries in Scotland, and for a few good reasons, which blends the beauty of the setting, the taste of the dram and the accessibility from Glasgow.
-What’s even better is that a second distillery, planned as an expansion, has been built on the south of the island: Lagg Distillery, which is dedicated to the production of peaty whisky!
+Lochranza is lovely, but what’s most interesting to us is Arran Distillery: with a delightful cafe serving tasty food if you need a refill between a dram and the other, the distillery produces a round, fruity and fragrant whisky, quite unlike the usual coastal beasts.
+This is one of the most visited distilleries in Scotland, and for a few good reasons, it blends the beauty of the setting, the taste of the dram, and the accessibility of Glasgow.
+What’s even better is that a second distillery, planned as an expansion, has been built south of the island: Lagg Distillery, which is dedicated to producing peaty whisky!

-If you feel in need of a pause from spirits, you can get a lovely chaser from Arran Brewery, before going to our last stop, on the Kintyre peninsula.
+If you need a pause from spirits, you can get a lovely chaser from Arran Brewery before going to our last stop, on the Kintyre peninsula.

 Regional threesome: Campbeltown